CiscoSE/N7K_FIB_Inconsistency/README.md

 This script is an on-box script.
 It collects the current list of inconsistent routes and then clears them to recover.

-## Show Me!

-What visual, if shown, clearly articulates the impact of what you have created?
-In as concise a visualization as possible (code sample, CLI output, animated GIF, or screenshot) show what your project makes possible.

-## Features

-Include a succinct summary of the features/capabilities of your project.

-- Feature 1
-- Feature 2
-- Feature 3

-## Technologies & Frameworks Used

-This is Cisco Sample Code!
-What Cisco and third-party technologies are you working with?
-Are you using a coding framework or software stack?
-A simple list will set the context for your project.

 **Cisco Products & Services:**